codechart/codechart/packages/docs/docs/save, load, reload from code.md

 ## Refreshing diagram from updated code

 You can update the diagram with recent changes in code.
 This is practical for using old diagrams and for continuous work when you`re toggling between code writing and charting it.
+NOTE: only firles from currently selected project folder will be refreshed!

 ![Usage](assets/screenshots/refreshing-code.png)